 - Commission or brokerage paid to arrange capital for the company.

-These expenses are considered as a capex because its enhancing the useful life of the fixed assets for which benefit will be received for more than one year.
+These expenses are considered as a capex because it enhances the useful life of the fixed assets for which benefit will be received for more than one year.